oracle/shim-review/README.md

   ( July 2020 grub2 CVE list + March 2021 grub2 CVE list )
   grub2 builds ?
 -------------------------------------------------------------------------------

-* were old shims hashes provided to Microsoft for verification and to be added to future DBX update ?
+Were old shims hashes provided to Microsoft for verification and to be added to future DBX update ?

 Answer: Yes

-* Does your new chain of trust disallow booting old, affected by CVE-2020-14372, CVE-2020-25632, CVE-2020-25647, CVE-2020-27749,
-  CVE-2020-27779, CVE-2021-20225, CVE-2021-20233, CVE-2020-10713,
+Does your new chain of trust disallow booting old, affected by CVE-2020-14372, CVE-2020-25632, CVE-2020-25647, CVE-2020-27749, CVE-2020-27779, CVE-2021-20225, CVE-2021-20233, CVE-2020-10713,
   CVE-2020-14308, CVE-2020-14309, CVE-2020-14310, CVE-2020-14311, CVE-2020-15705
   ( July 2020 grub2 CVE list + March 2021 grub2 CVE list )
   grub2 builds ?

 Answer: Affected grub2 signing cert removed from shim, new signing EV certificate introduced.
 New grub2 builds with CVE fix will be signed with new signing EV certificate.